edgelesssys/marblerun/samples/helloworld/README.md

 # How to build a helloworld Marble
-This sample shows how to build a confidential Go application with [EGo](https://ego.dev) and run it in Marblerun.
+This example shows how to build a confidential Go application with [EGo](https://ego.dev) and run it in Marblerun.
 This can serve you as a blueprint for making existing applications Marblerun-ready or creating new [Marbles](https://www.marblerun.sh/docs/getting-started/marbles/).
 If you haven't already, [setup Marblerun](../../BUILD.md#build) and EGo to get ready.

-You can build and sign the sample (or your app) like this:
+You can build and sign the example (or your app) like this:
 ```sh
 ego-go build
 ego sign hello